Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/python-java/asposediagram.api/calendar/_index.md

 ---
-title: "Calendar Class"
+title: "Calendar"
 linktitle: "Calendar"
-articleTitle: "Calendar"
-second_title: "Aspose.Diagram for Python via Java"
+second_title: "Aspose.Diagram for Python via Java API Reference"
 description: "Determines the calendar that is used for custom properties, text fields, and element formulas."
 type: docs
 weight: 300